Cornus: Wood

 Dense and fine-grained, dogwood timber has a density of 0.79 and is highly prized for making loom shuttles, tool handles, roller skates and other small items that require a very hard and strong wood.
 Though it is tough for woodworking, some artisans favor dogwood for small projects such as walking canes, arrow making, mountain dulcimers and fine inlays.
 Dogwood wood is an excellent substitute for persimmon wood in the heads of certain golf clubs ("woods").
 Dogwood lumber is rare in that it is not readily available with any manufacturer and must be cut down by the person(s) wanting to use it.

 Larger items have also been occasionally made of dogwood, such as the screw-in basket-style wine or fruit presses.
 The first kinds of laminated tennis rackets were also made from this wood, cut into thin strips.

 Dogwood twigs were used by U.S. pioneers to brush their teeth.
 They would peel off the bark, bite the twig and then scrub their teeth.

 Traditional medicine

 The bark of Cornus species is rich in tannins and has been used in traditional medicine as a substitute for quinine.
-During the American civil war, confederate soldiers made a tea from the bark to treat pain and fevers, and used dogwood leaves in a poultice to cover wounds.